The TSE Master's programs

-The TSE Master's programme is a two-year programme designed to give its graduates a master's degree in the fundamentals of economics and mathematics applied to the social sciences and know-how in advanced quantitative methods applied to economics and the social sciences.
-The school's Master's programme is divided into four fields, three in economics ("economics", "applied economics" and "econometrics, statistics") and one in mathematics ("applied mathematics, statistics") and two types of tracks: an international track and a standard track.
+The TSE Master's programme is a two-year program designed to give its graduates a master's degree in the fundamentals of economics and mathematics applied to the social sciences and know-how in advanced quantitative methods applied to economics and the social sciences.
+The school's Master's program is divided into four fields, three in economics ("economics", "applied economics" and "econometrics, statistics") and one in mathematics ("applied mathematics, statistics") and two types of tracks: an international track and a standard track.

 The international track, all courses of which are taught in English, prepares students for the international job market and is completed in the second year by the acquisition of methodological expertise ("economics", "econometrics-statistics" or "applied mathematics, statistics") or thematic specialisation ("applied economics").

 Applied Economics field

 - First year : M1 Applied Economics International track (course content is available in each specialization below, under the 1st year tab.)

 - Second year: choice between three specializations below:

 - Master in Economics and Ecology (EE)

 - Master in Environmental and Natural Resources Economics (ERNA)